cloudflare/cloudflare-docs/content/ssl/edge-certificates/additional-options/minimum-tls.md

 ## Using Minimum TLS Version in Cloudflare SSL/TLS

-You can manage the TLS version your domain uses when proxied through Cloudflare by setting the **Minimum TLS Version** in the **SSL/TLS** tab of the Cloudflare dashboard.
+You can manage the TLS version your domain uses when proxied through Cloudflare by setting the **Minimum TLS Version** in the **Edge Certificates** section of the **SSL/TLS** tab of the Cloudflare dashboard.

 Selecting a minimum version ensures that all subsequent, newer versions of the protocol are also supported.
 TLS 1.0 is the version that Cloudflare sets by default for all customers using certificate-based encryption.
 In this case, it means that Cloudflare also accepts requests encrypted with all TLS versions beyond 1.0.